North West Counties Football League

-The North West Counties Football League is a football league in the North West of England.
-Since 2019–20, the league has covered the Isle of Man, Cheshire, Greater Manchester, Lancashire, Merseyside, Cumbria, northern Staffordshire, northern Shropshire, the far west of West Yorkshire, and the High Peak area of Derbyshire.
-In the past, the league has also hosted clubs from North Wales such as Caernarfon Town, Colwyn Bay, and Rhyl.
-From season 2018–19 the league increased to three divisions: the Premier Division, at level nine (Step 5 in the NLS) in the English football league system, and two geographically separate Division Ones, North and South, at level ten (Step 6 in the NLS).
-The league is a member of the Joint Liaison Council which administers the Northern arm of the National Football System in England.
+The North West Counties Football League (NWCFL) is a football league in the North West of England.
+The current geographic spread of league member clubs includes Isle of Man, Cumbria, Cheshire, Greater Manchester, Lancashire, Merseyside, Staffordshire, Shropshire, the northern-western West Midlands, the far west of West Yorkshire, and the High Peak area of Derbyshire.
+In the past, the league has also hosted clubs from North Wales.

+Since the 2018–19 season the league has comprised three divisions: the Premier Division at level nine in the English football league system (EFLS), (Step 5 in the National League System (NLS)); and two geographic based equal ranked First Divisions, North and South, at level ten in the EFLS, (Step 6 in the NLS).

+The league is a member of the Joint Liaison Council which administers the northern arm of the National Football System in England.